 No matter what you want to see and do in Iceland and what time of year you’re visiting, there are some basic things that will help you prepare for your trip.

 One of the first considerations for any international adventure is always which power converter you’ll need.
 Iceland uses European-style C and F outlets; they’re the ones with the two rounded prongs.
 We travel with an all-in-one stacking converter that has worked on every trip except Australia, which uses the same outlets as China, New Zealand, and Fiji.
-We all have Apple laptops, and this Mac charging brick comes with its own converter plug blocks for each different international outlet type.
 We also brought extra European-pronged USB chargers for phones and camera batteries.
-They’re just $0.99 on eBay, so they’re great for kids to use, too!
+They’re just $1.28 USD on eBay, so they’re great for kids to use, too!

 Dressing in layers is the easiest way to pack for Iceland and prepares you for frequently-changing weather conditions.
 You’ll definitely want a coat or jacket with a hood since strong wind and rain can come out of nowhere year-round.
 The winter temperature in Reykjavík averages around 27 degrees Fahrenheit in December, January, February, and March, and the summer temperatures top out at an average of 55 degrees Fahrenheit in July and August.

 Many shops in Iceland participate in the country’s tax rebate program for visitors.
 Ask the first store you visit for a tax rebate folio, and save all of the receipts from your purchases at stores with the tax-free flags and banners.
 It may only be a few dollars, but it all adds up toward that next trip!
 You can mail them or submit them at the airport to be reimbursed for any sales tax you’ve paid.
 The desk is to the left of the departures entrance to the airport just past the self-serve flight check-in kiosks.
 There can be a long line at the single desk, though, so be prepared to wait.